Trailer Mounted Diesel Generator

 Power grid failures do happen.
 The Northeast Blackout of 2003 was a widespread power outage throughout parts of the Northeastern and Midwestern United States and the Canadian province of Ontario on the afternoon of August 14, 2003.
 The power outage occurred just before the close of most U.S. northeast banks and credit unions.
 Some larger bank institutions noted they were prepared for an occurrence like this with standby generators and transfer switches that led a rapid switch to backup power.
 The emergency generators for these banks enabled them to complete their end-of-day processes and activities without any material disruptions.
 Although, some smaller banks in the region were not as prepared and not so lucky.
 The power outage lead to data loss and tedious data retrieval efforts for these banks when power was restored.

-Aside from these random blackouts, more commonly the cause for outages is severe weather.
+Aside from these random blackouts, severe weather is more commonly the cause of power outages.
 During the summer, severe weather is unpredictable and is always a possibility.
 Typically wind shear is lowest and water temperatures are warmest during the summer months, which makes it relatively easy for severe weather to become a daily occurrence for coastal areas.
 With these conditions, tropical disturbances are more likely to become major hurricanes.
 With hurricane season becoming more and more active each year, banks and credit unions are making hurricane preparedness a priority.
 A pivotal part of those plans is having emergency generators to maintain operations and protect customer data.

 Larger companies in the banking industry have experienced outages and learned from their experience that is necessary to buy, maintain, and test appropriate backup generators for their locations.
 In Texas, we personally have had a hand in helping banks prepare for hurricane season.
 Total Energy Solutions works with the Texas Dow Employees Credit Union (TDECU) to deliver and install backup generators at all of their locations during hurricane season.